thalissa/swn/README.md

 * Added CHANGELOG.md to make sure the README doesn't get too filled up.
 * Added a section for future contributors and a few links to my personal stuff.
 * Also found out that setting "type='button'" on buttons fixes the "sheet rolling the first button it finds" in some browsers issue.
 Good to know.

-#### 0.1.3 (Unified Sheets Update)
-* Shoved all of the sheet functions into their own file so I can share them consistently between the player and NPC sheets.

 For additional changelog notes, see CHANGELOG.md